fijimunkii/stoutpirate/_posts/2010-03-07-gmail-labs-the-freshbox.md

     06:37:37";s:20:"last_import_date_gmt";s:19:"2010-03-27 02:28:54";s:4:"hits";s:1:"1";s:6:"misses";s:3:"247";}
   btc_comment_counts: a:0:{}
 ---
 If you're like me, you live inside of Gmail and deal with a neverending stream of information.
 Having your Gmail properly set up with labs can greatly improve the efficiency of dealing with, categorizing, and prioritizing the emails in your inbox.
-I have figured out a system that works for me, and I would like to share it with you.<br /><br />
+I have figured out a system that works for me, and I would like to share it with you.

 First of all, this guide requires that you have a few labs enabled.
-To manage your Gmail labs, <a title="gmail labs settings" href="https://mail.google.com/mail/?shva=1#settings/labs" target="_blank">click here</a> and read along with my guide.<br /><br />
+To manage your Gmail labs, <a title="gmail labs settings" href="https://mail.google.com/mail/?shva=1#settings/labs" target="_blank">click here</a> and read along with my guide.

 These are the labs that I have turned on, in the order they appear on the labs page.
 I recommend you turn on all the labs I have list, those bolded will be detailed below.
 Please don't be alarmed at the size of this list.
-Just about everything on it is quite useful.<br /><br />
+Just about everything on it is quite useful.

 <ol>
 	<li>YouTube previews in mail</li>
 	<li>Picasa previews in mail</li>